 Being 42 millimeters wide (45 mm including crown,) the timepiece still takes a lot more space on a wrist than a normal circular-shaped timekeeper: it is geometry, right.

-With its nicely integrated chronograph push-pieces and a well shaped setting crown (I mean, it is good in terms of ergonomics, I hate its generic shape though: it looks like somebody just grabbed without even looking the first part from a box full of crowns and attached it to the stem without thinking about how much it detracts from the model’s otherwise beautiful design), the case looks quite comfortable to wear and will possibly look and feel great on a normal (and larger) wrist.
+With its nicely integrated chronograph push-pieces and a well-shaped setting crown (I mean, it is good in terms of ergonomics, I hate its generic shape though: it looks like somebody just grabbed without even looking at the first part from a box full of crowns and attached it to the stem without thinking about how much it detracts from the model’s otherwise beautiful design), the case looks comfortable to wear and will possibly look and feel great on a normal (and larger) wrist.

-The choice of mechanisms increases the timekeeper’s value a great deal since it is a lot more dependable and robust than the aforementioned combination of something like an ETA 2824 plus add-on chrono module riding atop of it.
+The choice of mechanisms increases the timekeeper’s value a great deal since it is a lot more dependable and robust than the aforementioned combination of something like an ETA 2824 plus add-on Chrono module riding atop it.
 The caliber also allowed to make the device a millimeter or so thinner than it could have been in the latter case thus making it more comfortable to wear with a shirt with tight cuffs.
-Its organically sculpted body with almost no sharp angles and lots of smoothed, flowing lines, too, helps to make the Time Square a lot more pleasant on a wrist than a lot of other cushion-shaped models that use more straightforward approach and thus look and feel a lot more cumbersome.
+Its organically sculpted body with almost no sharp angles and lots of smoothed, flowing lines, too, helps to make the Time Square a lot more pleasant on a wrist than a lot of other cushion-shaped models that use a more straightforward approach and thus look and feel a lot more cumbersome.

-I also don’t like the fact that the huge hour markers come without any lume, however the hour and minute hands look broad enough for the patches of Superluminova on them to make the Time Square Chronograph easily readable even at night.
+I also don’t like the fact that the huge hour markers come without any lume, however, the hour and minute hands look broad enough for the patches of Superluminova on them to make the Time Square Chronograph easily readable even at night.